Paul-Asamoah-Boadu/Data-Analysis-and-Visualisation-/README.md

 <a id="data"></a>
 <h2>Data</h2>

-The data used in this project can be found in the `Buymore_sales_data.csv file`.
+The data used in this project can be found in the `Buymore_sales_data.csv` file.

 <a id="findings"></a>
 <h2>Findings</h2>